sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Top hair products for June 2023 </b>
 - Hair Vitamins Trio ($18K) and Hair Growth Supplements ($12K) had highest claim amounts.
 - All other hair products didn't break the $1k mark.
-This mimicks the pattern for the year where Hair Vitamins Trio ($110k) and Hair Growth Supplements ($90k) are our top performers while Hair and Nail Wellbeing ($3.5K) and Hair Vitamins II ($459) lag behind by quite some distance.
+This mimics the pattern for the year where Hair Vitamins Trio ($110k) and Hair Growth Supplements ($90k) are our top performers while Hair and Nail Wellbeing ($3.5K) and Hair Vitamins II ($459) lag behind by quite some distance.

 <b>Claims and claim amounts by state in 2023</b>
 - NJ has the most claims (3,964) and has claimed the highest amount ($479K).
 - NJ has led both categories for every year on record.

-<b>Christmas Day, 2022, which category had the highest covered amount: Hair supplements, Biotin supplements, or Vitamin B supplements?</b>
-- Hair supplements ($570).
-Hair supplements were also the most covered item in terms of units (15).
-- No Biotin supplements were covered on that day.

 <b>Total customers with a platinum plan, and who signed up in 2023, or customers who signed up in 2022</b>
 - 2,926.